bbulkow/loudframe/play_sdcard_multi/HTTP_API.md

 - The `/api/loops` endpoint always returns all 3 tracks for consistent UI state
 - Volume is always specified as 0-100% (not in dB)
 - Global volume corresponds to the same control as the physical Vol+/Vol- buttons on the device
+- The device supports up to 5 WiFi networks in its configuration
+- WiFi operations are performed asynchronously in the background
+- Signal strength is reported as both RSSI (dBm) and percentage (0-100)
+- Adding a new network triggers an immediate connection attempt